frab/frab/README.md

     bundle install

+4) Install Imagemagick:

+This is a dependency of the paper_clip gem.
+Imagemagick tools need to be installed to identify and resize images.

+Imagemagick should be easy to install using your OS's preferred package manager (apt-get, yum, brew etc.).

-4) Create (and possibly modify) the database configuration:
+5) Create (and possibly modify) the database configuration:

     cp config/database.yml.template config/database.yml